sachin-pikle/aura-tutorials/tutorials/README.md

 This is a simple node.js microservice application that takes a bunch of parameters, calculates and returns a credit score.
 The application has the following interfaces:

-1. REST API POST "/api/creditscore" - This takes input parameters (JSON) and returns the generated credit score (JSON)
+1. REST API GET "/api/creditscore" - This only returns a hardcoded message for now.
+We will enhance this API in this tutorial
-2. REST API GET "/api/creditscore" - This only returns a hardcoded message for now
+2. REST API POST "/api/creditscore" - This takes input parameters (JSON) and returns the generated credit score (JSON)
 3. Front end UI accesible at "/" - This shows a simple form (UI) to capture the input parameters and display the returned credit score

 Note: In this tutorial, we will develop two versions of this service V1 and V2.